NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 ### Local testing of cross-repo contributions cudf, spark-rapids-jni, and spark-rapids

-When we work on a feauture or a bug fix across repositories, it is beneficial to be able to run manual and integration tests end to end on the full stack from Apache Spark with spark-rapids Plugin upfront before merging the PRs.
+When we work on a feature or a bug fix across repositories, it is beneficial to be able to run manual and integration tests end to end on the full stack from Apache Spark with spark-rapids plugin upfront before merging the PRs.
 So we are dealing with a subset of the following:

 Local PR branches for
 - ~/repos/rapidsai/cuDF, branch pr1